 Army Emergency Relief

-Deadline: None.
-Spouses can apply year-round and must re-apply each year.
+Deadline: The application process for the 2022-2023 cycle opened June 1; spouses may apply year-round and must re-apply each year.

 Who’s eligible: Spouses of service members with the rank of E1-E5; W1-W2; O1-O2.